- Search magazine...

 6. Ferrari Museum, Maranello (Modena)

-A dive into Ferrari history of yesterday and today.
+A dive into Ferrari's history of yesterday and today.
 The museum is dedicated to the famous Prancing Horse Italian car manufacturer.

 The museum doesn’t collect only cars, but it also exhibits prizes, photographs and other historical objects related to the history of Italian motoring.
 Go to the virtual tour here.